We mean business

 - Enjoy a personal learning experience in small classes that foster teamwork skills and project-based learning.

 - Benefit from a practical, hands-on approach that includes required internships and many real-world projects.

-- Feel confident in the quality of your program—the BBA/BA/BS degrees in Business Administration are accredited by ACBSP, a leader in international business accreditation with a focus on teaching excellence.
+- Feel confident in the quality of your program—the degrees in business administration (BBA/BS/BA) are accredited by ACBSP, a international leader in mission-based accreditation with a focus on teaching excellence in business.

 - Have the assurance you are learning business concepts exceptionally well.
 In 2017, we scored in the 97th percentile on the Major Field Test in the Business taken by tens of thousands of students at hundreds of business schools nation wide.
-And we scored in the 96th percentile in both 2015 and 2016.
+Scores were in the 96th percentile in both 2015 and 2016.

-- Join over 95 percent of your classmates who are, on average, placed in careers and graduate schools within 12 months of graduation.
+- Join over 95 percent of your classmates who are placed in careers or graduate schools within twelve months of graduation.

-- Commit to a values-driven lifestyle and professional career (see our Mission & Honor Code).
+- Commit to a values-driven professional career and lifestyle -- see our mission & honor code.

 - Learn from notable business, community, and thought leaders in our colloquium lecture series.

 Our degrees cover most of the top 10, in-demand business specialties (per a recent NACE survey).
 With seven degrees, five concentrations, an associate degree, and five minors, the School of Business offers a program that should fit practically every business interest.
 In addition, certificates in project management, business analytics, and market research methods are offered.

 - Bachelor of Arts, Major in Business Administration